coding2themax/portfolio-ui/README.md

 # Portfolio UI

-A modern React TypeScript application built with Webpack and managed with pnpm.
+A modern, responsive portfolio website built with React TypeScript, Webpack, and pnpm.
+Features a comprehensive layout with sections for showcasing skills, experience, projects, and contact information.

 ## Features